Jewett City, Connecticut: The Daily Show

 Jewett City was featured on The Daily Show with Jon Stewart after being at the center of a church bell controversy.
 The episode, which aired on March 6, 2007, held a segment called "Sam on Your Side" with the main focus on the ringing of the Jewett City bells.

+Education

+The borough, along with the rest of Griswold Town, is in Griswold School District.